Pylons/pyramid/docs/api/compat.rst

 :mod:`pyramid.compat`
 ----------------------

+.. deprecated:: 1.10
+   ``pyramid.compat`` will be removed in Pyramid 2.0.
+   The functionality is no longer necessary, as Pyramid 2.0 drops support for Python 2.

 The ``pyramid.compat`` module provides platform and version compatibility for Pyramid and its add-ons across Python platform and version differences.
 APIs will be removed from this module over time as Pyramid ceases to support